gvb1234/simulate-compose-key/README.md

   What I ended up doing in step 4) is to send a non-existing key (like F16), followed by the keys to be composed in litteral (low ascii) format like \<asciicircum\>\<e\>, followed by Return.

   The editor catches F16, which invokes a macro which globs all the characters before the Return.
-That macro then looks up in a table for what it should "insert" into the open buffer, _if_ it can do so (high ascii values are ignored).
+That macro then looks up in a table for what it should "insert" instead of \<asciicircum\>\<e\> into the open buffer, _if_ it can do so (high ascii values are ignored).

   Yeah.
 I know.
 I am crazy.
 But this was fun to do.